fatedier/frp/README.md

 ### Require HTTPS client certificate for Web Services

-Anyone who can guess your HTTPS tunnel URL can access your local web server unless you protect it with a [Client Certificate](https://en.wikipedia.org/wiki/Transport_Layer_Security#Client-authenticated_TLS_handshake).
+Anyone who can guess your HTTPS tunnel URL can access your local web server unless you protect it with a client certificate.

 This [mutual authentication](https://en.wikipedia.org/wiki/Mutual_authentication) validates the HTTPS client's certificate on all requests, with each accepted certificate file specified in frpc's configure file.